John Stanley-14 May 1355

 Piers glanced off to the side.
 ‘Excuse me, John.
 Here comes the Prince.
 I must deliver my note.’

 The Prince left the camp within the hour.
-John overheard him ask Lord James to accompany him to dinner at a local lord’s, which put Lord James in a last-minute panic and John in a even lower mood, while he searched for appropriate clothes for Lord James to wear.
+John overheard him ask Lord James to accompany him to dinner with a local lord.
+Lord James indulged in a last-minute panic.
+John swore under his breath as he searched for appropriate clothes for Lord James to wear.

 ‘It’s all right for you, Piers.
 Your role has been clearly defined, but mine hasn’t.
 I don’t know what I am supposed to be doing.’